AgenaTrader/AgenaScript-documentation/sources/handling_bars_and_instruments.md

 Bars.IsEod

 ### More Information
-Within [*OnBarUpdate()*](#onbarupdate), this property can be used without having to test for null reference.
-As soon as the method OnBarUpdate () is called by AgenaScript, there is always a bar object.
+Within [*OnCalculate()*], this property can be used without having to test for null reference.
+As soon as the method OnCalculate () is called by AgenaScript, there is always a bar object.

-If this property  used outside of OnBarUpdate (), then a corresponding test should be set to zero reference, e.g. With if (bars! = Null).
+If this property  used outside of OnCalculate (), then a corresponding test should be set to zero reference, e.g. With if (bars! = Null).

 ### Example
 ```cs